svenvc/zinc/zinc-http-components-paper.md

 During the execution of HTTP various network exceptions, as subclasses of NetworkError, might be thrown.
 These will all be caught by the #ifFail: block when installed.

-To deal with temporary or intermittend network or server problems, ZnClient offers a retry protocol.
+To deal with temporary or intermittent network or server problems, ZnClient offers a retry protocol.
 You can set how many times a request should be retried and how many seconds to wait between retries.

     ZnClient new